 Membership is open to all students, on initial payment of a fee of \$10, refundable when membership is terminated.
-Members receive an annual rebate on purchases of books.

 General Studies Program

 Almost all undergraduates in faculties other than Arts and Law are required to complete a General Studies program.
 The Department of General Studies within the Board of Studies in General Education publishes its own Handbook which is available free of charge.
 All enquiries about General Studies should be made to the General Studies Office, Room G56, Morven Brown Building, phone 3476.